 If non-medical masks or face coverings are recommended by the Public Health Officer, UBC’s Communicable Disease resources for UBC Vancouver and UBC Okanagan will reflect current protection advisories for students, faculty, staff and visitors.

-Eye and face protection serve to protect the face and associated mucous membranes from splashes and sprays of body fluids and prevent the risk of self-contamination when touching the face.
+Eye and face protection serve to protect the face and associated mucous membranes from respiratory droplets and splashes and sprays of body fluids.